projectatomic/atomic-site/source/blog/2016-06-07-micro-cluster-part-1.html.md

 One thing you'll notice is that you don't choose packages to be installed.
 That's because this is Atomic Host, and you don't install individual packages on it.
 Instead, you are installing an image of a filesystem tree which comes from a central RPM-ostree server; in this instance, one run by the Fedora project.
 Specific applications are installed as containers.

 Once everything is installed, remove the USB key and reboot.
-Note that you will need to choose the SD card or SSD from the BIOS boot menu on the first reboot, so that the Minnowboard will remember it thereafer.
+Note that you will need to choose the SD card or SSD from the BIOS boot menu on the first reboot, so that the Minnowboard will remember it thereafter.

 When you've rebooted, there's one more thing to do: run rpm-ostree upgrade to bring the host up to date with the latest filesystem image available.
 You'll notice above that I installed the April 20th image, so this will bring me up to the latest image available (May 24th), updating all software.